poch4319/multiple-shell-setups/# Enhanced PowerShell Setup Guide.md

 - Use Ctrl+F to accept the inline suggestion
 - Up/Down arrows will search through your command history
 - Alt+A cycles through command arguments for quick editing
+- Enjoy the enhanced prompt and icons provided by Starship

 ## Troubleshooting